 The restored electric power plant and music centre ‘De Centrale’ in Ghent became the point of departure, the similar plant 'Santral Istanbul' the end- or better turn-around point of the journey.

 Including a few detours, the outbound journey was to go via France, Switzerland, Italy and the entire Balkans; the return journey would go in a straight line.
 And because she became my sole and soul companion, I gave the Zero DS a name: Xena.
-For more then one good reason =,-] Here is one:
+For more then one good reason =,-]

 In order to reach the longest distances, I knew I had to ride slowly.
 Yet how slow, and how far I would get, I ignored.
 Due to the late delivery of the new DS, I could only fetch her two days before departure.
 Hence the real test started on day one of the voyage.
 I set the GPS on ‘shortest route, including off-road, no highways’, and one address in Brescia.